jonlipsky/LocalSemanticKernel/README.md

-# Local.SemanticKernel
+# LocalSemanticKernel

 ## Overview
-`Local.SemanticKernel` allows you to easily use models running in LocalAI with SemanticKernel and DotNet.
+`LocalSemanticKernel` allows you to easily use models running in LocalAI with SemanticKernel and DotNet.

 This package currently provides support for the following services:
 * [IChatCompletionService](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.chatcompletion.ichatcompletionservice?view=semantic-kernel-dotnet)